millejoh/emacs-ipython-notebook/doc/source/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Using the commands below you start a jupyter notebook session from within emacs (i.e. no need to drop to the terminal shell and call ``jupyter notebook``).
-If you are particularly lucky ein will also determine the access url and token authentication for the running server and automatically log you in.
+EIN will also try to determine the access url and token authentication for the running server and automatically log you in.

 Note that the below work best with current (> v4.3.1) versions of jupyter.